dwbrown/Markov/README.md

     "a[*]"   -> "b[*]"    ; change to state b
     "b[?$]*" -> "b[$]?*"  ; state b: reverse characters until done

+The first is the starting transformation.
+It is used once, on the input string to produce the first working string, and must succeed or the Markov program will report an error.
+At each step, all transformations below the first are attempted in order until one succeeds, and the result becomes the next working string, and the transformations are again attempted starting with the second transformation.
+This is the ending transformation, and when it succeeds, program execution will stop and the result is reported as the output string.
+If no transformation succeeds, program execution will stop with an error.

 For each transformation, The string before the -> is the pattern string and the string after the -> is the replacement string.
+If a pattern string matches the working string, a new working string is created from the replacement string and the wildcards matched by the pattern string.
 The pattern string and the replacement string may be enclosed in double quotes like "abc", single quotes like 'abc', or vertical bars like |abc|.
-The delimiter may not appear inside the string, and the pattern and replacement strings may not contain end of lines (but may contain the "~" character, which matches an end-of-line in the input file).
-Comments start with a ";" character and extend to the end of the line.
+The delimiter may not appear inside the string, and the pattern and replacement strings may not contain end of lines Comments start with a ";" character and extend to the end of the line.
 Any number of spaces, end of lines or comments may appear before or after the pattern or replacement strings.

-At each transformation step, the result of the previous transformation (which is the input to the next transformation) is called the working string, to distinguish it from the original input string.

 The input string may consist only of printing characters between ASCII code 32 (blank) and 126 "~", plus end-of-line.
 Tabs are converted to